DIY: Pet Food Storage Containers + Labels

 Ballard Desgins knock-off Dog-and-Cat-Food

-Now the beat up cans are just as pretty as the per food container tins the high end catalogs, plus they can be wiped clean since I covered them with clear contact paper.
-I found the big white scoop at Walmart.
+Now the beat up cans are just as pretty as the food container tins the high end catalogs sell, plus they can be wiped clean.
+Here is where I found the big white scoop.

 DIY-Pet-Food-Storage-Containers-with-Free-Printable-Dog-and-Cat-labels